Felony charges are very serious.

 Often, this may lead to discrimination or overly harsh treatment.
 When a defendant is serving a set sentence, they won’t have to worry about these things.

 An experienced criminal defense attorney is necessary for your legal battle.
 They will fight aggressively to help get you a fair sentence.

 CAN A CRIMINAL LAW ATTORNEY WORK ON CONTINGENCY IN A CRIMINAL DEFENSE CASE?

 No. Contingency fees are routine in personal injury cases, like car accidents.
 The lawyer will not charge any upfront fees but will take a percentage of the client’s settlement or court award.

 Unfortunately, ethical rules prohibit contingency fees in criminal cases.
-They also don’t make any sense in criminal context, since a defendant does not win any money which can be used to pay for an attorney.
+They also don’t make any sense in a criminal context, since a defendant does not win any money which can be used to pay for an attorney.

 If the case is more complex than the lawyer initially thought, then the lawyer is out of luck.
-He agreed to handle the case for a flat fee, which is all you owe.
+They agreed to handle the case for a flat fee, which is all you owe.

 As a result, they probably cannot commit all the hours your case needs.
 If there are unique legal issues, then an intern in the office might be stuck researching them—which is not ideal for a criminal defendant.

 By hiring your own lawyer, you can guarantee individualized attention for your case.
 This will increase the chances of receiving an excellent defense.

-If the police have picked you up or if you believe you are the suspect of a crime, contact Cowboy Country Criminal Defense today.
-Our office has helped many felony defendants obtain a favorable result.
-We are eager to help you in any way we can, so please reach out to schedule your free, confidential consultation.
+If the police have picked you up or if you believe you are the suspect of a crime, reach out to Cowboy Country Criminal Defense today.
+Our office has helped many felony defendants obtain favorable results.